-Who: Private clients (individuals and couples) coming to develop their financial life plan.
+Private clients (individuals and couples) coming to develop their financial life plans.
 Although he mostly uses Money Habitudes with new clients, he will also use them with ongoing clients.

-Every time she got a dollar in her hand she was torn about what to do.
-Because she had a comfortable framework to help her share her story, and because I could interpret her history within a financial context, I could approach her situation in a way far different from how I would have handled the same client if I were only working with a spreadsheet detailing her assets.
+Every dollar in her hand left her torn about what to do.
+With a comfortable framework to share her story and interpret her history in a financial context, I approached her situation differently than if I were only working with a spreadsheet detailing her assets.

-Robert and Elaine were in their late 70’s and had been working with me for more than five years.
-They were currently dealing with a logjam in their planned giving and estate planning.
-Although they’d been married for more than 40 years, had plenty of money, and believed themselves to be very financially compatible, I asked them to try working with Money Habitudes.
+Robert and Elaine, in their late 70s, worked with me for over five years, dealing with a logjam in planned giving and estate planning.
+Despite being married for over 40 years, having plenty of money, and believing themselves financially compatible, I asked them to try working with Money Habitudes.